unik-name/docs.unikname.network/docs/uns-network-getting-started/README.md

 You can also request inline help with the command `$ uns --help`
 :::

-Okay, now let's go to query the <uns/> blockchain.
+Okay, now let's go to query the <brand name="uns"/> blockchain.

 ## 2. Use the resolver to query the chain

-One very interesting feature provided by <uns/> blockchain is the name resolver.
+One very interesting feature provided by <brand name="uns"/> blockchain is the name resolver.
 With this name resolver you can query the blockchain and you can get @unikname's related on-chain public data very fast.

 Let's try the ``resolve`` command to get Bob's NFT UNIK address within the chain
 ```bash